mtrivera/freecodecamp/random-quote-machine/README.md

 ## Solutions

 1. Refactor the program to use a JSON data file
-2. Create a variable that contains the quote data, and omit the JSON file
+2. Tested on a server and works fine ~~Create a variable that contains the quote data, and omit the JSON file~~

 ## Things I Learned (TIL)